31207/my_dotfiles/README.md

 # my_dotfiles
-Some of my Archlinux dotfiles.
+Some of my nixos dotfiles.